 The minimum coverage you need depends on the type of freight that you will be hauling:

-While these are the legal minimum requirements, if you are an OTR trucker, you may find that the company you are working for requires you to carry more insurance. $1,000,000 is a typical requirement.
+While these are the legal minimum requirements, if you are an OTR trucker, you may find that the company you are working for requires you to carry more insurance – even if just required for a short term. $1,000,000 is a typical requirement.

 In some cases, you might also need to purchase other types of insurance.
 For example: